apache/spark/docs/programming-guide.md

 * SequenceFile and Hadoop Input/Output Formats

 **Note** this feature is currently marked ```Experimental``` and is intended for advanced users.
-It may be replaced in future with read/write support based on SparkSQL, in which case SparkSQL is the preferred approach.
+It may be replaced in future with read/write support based on Spark SQL, in which case Spark SQL is the preferred approach.

 **Writable Support**